lindavr/Docs/readme2.md

 At the top of the file, you'll also see a "metadata" section, which contains various tags used for tracking information relating to the article.
 Article metadata enables certain functionality, such as author attribution, contributor attribution, breadcrumbs, article descriptions, and SEO optimizations as well as reporting Microsoft uses to evaluate the performance of the content.
 So the metadata is important!
 If you're unsure of the values to use for the metadata section, you can leave them blank and they will be reviewed/completed by the pull request reviewer for the repository.

-## Using a GitHub fork to make contributions
+## Get started with GitHub fork contributions

 As mentioned earlier, if you are making large contributions or are a Microsoft employee, you will need to make your contributions via a GitHub fork.
 If you're unfamiliar with Git, you may want to review some of the resources provided in the [Resources](#resources) section below.